Nat34/Projects/php.md

 ```
 ### 2. What does the expression `12^9` mean?

-* Answer: The `^` symbol is a bitwise operator, allowing evaluation and manipulation of specific bits within an integer.
+The `^` symbol is a bitwise operator, allowing evaluation and manipulation of specific bits within an integer.
 Everything that exists in one but not both.
 12 is made up of 8 and 4.
 9 is made up of 9 and 1.
 8 exists in both, but 1 and 4 exist in one but not both.

+**Example**

 ```
 <?php